AlexandrAnatoliev/project-euler/README.md

 you're ready to create a pull request.
 Go to your forked repository on GitHub.

-- You should see text "fix-issue had recent pushes" (or whatever your branch name is) and button
+- You should see message "fix-issue had recent pushes" (or whatever your branch name is) and button
 "Compare & pull request" next to it.